GokulMugala/GokulMugala/README.md

 - 👀 I’m interested in learning new techologies
 - 🌱 I’m currently learning c-language
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me :mugalagokul@gmail.com,www.linkedin.com/in/
+- 📫 How to reach me :mugalagokul@gmail.com,www.linkedin.com/in/gokul-mugala
-gokul-mugala

 -